ekoseli2/RenasC8_CucumberBDD/src/test/java/Labs/Lab05.md

 4) cover the usage of your tag name groupings for the TestRunner

 Finally, understand that your target audience (Technical recruiter or HR managers) will have a very basic understanding of this technology, but will still have some understanding.
-Ceratain OOP buzzwords (like encapsulation or continuous integration) will definitely tick boxes on their interview sheet.
+Certain OOP buzzwords (like encapsulation or continuous integration) will definitely tick boxes on their interview sheet.

 You are free to send your video to course staff for evaluation if completed on time.